Part 0 - Setting Up

 Any text editor can work for writing Python.
 You could even use Notepad if you really wanted to.
 Personally, I’m a fan of Pycharm and Visual Studio Code.
 Whatever you choose, I strongly recommend something that can help catch Python syntax errors at the very least.
 I’ve been working with Python for over five years, and I still make these types of mistakes all the time!

-Making sure Python works
+Making sure Python works Link to heading

 To verify that your installation of both Python 3 and TCOD are working,